berdav/qemu-rpi-gpio/README.md

 system, it can set or reset the various GPIOs.

-**Note:** Vanilla qemu (5.1.93) will not handle GPIO interrupts, therefore loading `/sys/class/gpio/gpio$N/direction` and wait for an interrupt will not do anything.
+**Note:** Vanilla qemu (5.1.93) will not handle GPIO interrupts, therefore loading `/sys/class/gpio/gpio$N/direction` and waiting for an interrupt will not do anything.

 To enable interrupt support you'll need to download and compile